hwalter734/hwalter734/README.md

 ### Hello there!
 My name is Hans Walter

-## I'm a Business Engineer and a Data Scientist
+## Data Science Engineer

-- 👨🏻‍💻 I'm currently working as a Data Engineer in eSage Group.
+- 👨🏻‍💻 I'm currently working as a Data Modeler in Philip Morris International.
 - 🎵 Deeply passionate about music, my favorite artist is Ben Howard!
-Also I know how to play guitar, piano and bass.
+Deeply fond of playing instruments and discovering new sound textures.

 ### Let's connect!